 When you start a knock down rebuild, it’s easy to get caught up in the look and selection of finishes rather than taking a step back and considering how you want to live in your home.

-We also suggests thinking about why your current home doesn’t meet your needs.
+We also suggest thinking about why your current home doesn’t meet your needs.
 Are you desperate for an extra bedroom or more storage?
-Everyone’s needs and life situation will be different.
+Everyone’s needs and life situations will be different.

 “DESIGN FOR FUNCTIONALITY”